CharlotteDalson/CharlotteDalson/README.md

 - 👋 Hi, I’m @IvanEmir
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning how to program on java script
-- 💞️ I’m looking to collaborate on nothing rigt now
+- 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me: @ivan.brum@escola.pr.gov.br

 <!---